-- ***: Present in select Turing GPUs and GA100
+- 2: Present in select GPUs based on Turing and Ampere architecture

 NVDEC natively supports multiple hardware decoding contexts with negligible context-switching penalty.
 As a result, subject to the hardware performance limit and available memory, an application can decode multiple videos simultaneously.

 The hardware and software maintain the context for each decoding session, allowing many simultaneous decoding sessions to run in parallel with minimal context switch penalty.
-Table 2 provides indicative data of the decoding performance of NVDEC across Kepler, Maxwell, Pascal, Turing and GA100 GPUs for HEVC, VP9, and H.264 encoded bitstreams.
+Table 2 provides indicative data of the decoding performance of NVDEC in GPUs based on Maxwell, Pascal, Turing and Ampere architectures for AV1, HEVC, VP9, and H.264 encoded bitstreams.
 The performance varies across GPU classes (e.g. Quadro, Tesla), and scales (almost) linearly with the clock speeds for each hardware.